-Also impacting cash balances in the years 2012 to 2014 was a technical adjustment lowering the projected savings of the Net-Zero Labor initiative and a reduced level of reimbursable overhead.
-In the case of the Net-Zero calculation, the November Plan savings projection included an incorrect assumption that overstated the projected savings in the out-years.
-In the case of the reimbursable overhead, the application of lower wage levels to capitally-reimbursable employees will yield significant savings to the capital program; however, it also adds to the operating budget deficit by reducing the assumed level of overhead recovery reimbursement from the capital budget that was anticipated in the November Plan.
-From a total MTA cash perspective, however, these capital savings are real, and any operating vs. capital impact is ultimately zero-sum.
+Also impacting cash balances in the February Plan, in the years 2012 to 2014, was a technical adjustment lowering the projected savings of the Net-Zero Labor initiative and a reduced level of reimbursable overhead.
+In the case of the Net-Zero calculation, the November Plan savings projection was based upon an incorrect assumption that overstated the projected savings in the years beyond 2011.
+In the case of the reimbursable overhead, the application of lower wage levels to capitally reimbursable employees will yield significant savings to the capital program; however, it also adds to the operating budget deficit by reducing the assumed level of overhead recovery reimbursement from the capital budget that was anticipated in the November Plan.